fsImageries/shaderHelper-maya/README.md

 USAGE:

-  -simply load the plugin after installation
+  - simply load the plugin after installation

-  -open the gui from the Custom or user supplied shelf
+  - open the gui from the Custom or user supplied shelf

-  -select legal legacy shaders
+  - select legal legacy shaders

-  -execute convert-selection or convert-all to get the desired shaders
+  - execute convert-selection or convert-all to get the desired shaders